seansovine/wgpu_grapher/README.md

 _Lighting:_

-As you can see in the example, the renderer implements Phong lighting and basic shadow mapping.
+The renderer implements Phong lighting and basic shadow mapping.

 ## Project status

-This has been a learning platform and is a work in progress.
-I'm recently coming back to it after working on other things for a while.
-There are a few known bugs that need worked out, and I plan to rework some of the code architecture now that the application has grown more complex.
+This has been a learning project and is a work in progress.
+I'm recently coming back to it after working on some other things for a while.
+There are a few known issues that need worked out, and I'm considering possible ways to better structure some parts of the code as more features are added.
+See [Developer Notes](docs/DevNotes.md) for some more details on these issues.
-I hope to get around to cleaning these things up in the near future.

-See [Developer Notes](docs/DevNotes.md) for some more details on these and other known issues.

 _Older version:_